rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Example:
 > <CITE>Signatures (in parallel Hebrew and arabic numerals): pi8 1-48</CITE>
-> (*Comment:* Indicates a numeric sequence in which the first gathering is unsigned, followed by gatherings signed 1-4 in both Hebrew characters and arabic numerals)`
+> (*Comment*: Indicates a numeric sequence in which the first gathering is unsigned, followed by gatherings signed 1-4 in both Hebrew characters and arabic numerals)`

 In case of doubt as to whether a sequence is numeric or alphabetic, assume a numeric sequence.

 > Example:
 > <CITE>Signatures (in Hebrew characters): 2-38</CITE>
-> (*Comment:* Indicates two gatherings signed with characters that could belong to either an alphabetic or numeric sequence)
+> (*Comment*: Indicates two gatherings signed with characters that could belong to either an alphabetic or numeric sequence)

 <a name="5.201.4.8">5.201.4.8</a> **Nonroman signatures (alphabetic sequence).** If the gatherings are signed with nonroman characters that follow an alphabetic sequence, transcribe in original script if typographical facilities permit, or in romanized form using the ALA-LC Romanization Tables (see [LC-PCC PS 1.4](http://access.rdatoolkit.org/lcpschp1_lcps1-39.html)).
 Use uppercase or lowercase characters according to the usage of the manifestation.
 If the script is one that does not employ case, or if the case of the characters cannot be determined, use lowercase characters.
 Indicate the script used in the signatures if recording them in romanized form, or if the signature statement would otherwise be ambiguous.